yasmeenzeena/yasmeenzeena.github.io/proteintrafficking.md

 All processes from the ER involves something other than translocation!
 Must use vesicle based trafficking now.

-• Vesicular transport, and how proteins may be sorted into different vesicles.
-This section includes vesicle coats and the role they play in forming the vesicle and selecting the proteins to be included in it (“cargo” proteins).
+*Vesicular transport, and how proteins may be sorted into different vesicles.* This section includes vesicle coats and the role they play in forming the vesicle and selecting the proteins to be included in it (“cargo” proteins).
 See Lodish 634-636 or Alberts pg.
 697-699.

 Vesicles can form from an organelle: have coats, e.g. clathrin, COPI and COPII.
 Protein coats around the vesicles.